Top Three Benefits of Agate Crystals

 About the Stone

 Agate is an umbrella name for a number of varieties of banded chalcedony.
-Agate occurs in many colors that range from translucent to opaque.
+Agate crystals occurs in many colors that range from translucent to opaque.
 Agates are found all over the world.
 Some agates are geodes, which means they are hollow in the middle, often with crystals inside.
 Agate is considered a semi-precious gemstone.

 Agates have been used by humans dating back to the Neolithic period, and were used by early Egyptians and in ancient India.